 About Rabbi Eckstein

-Rabbi Yechiel Z. Eckstein, founder and chairman of the International Fellowship of Christians and Jews® of Canada, has devoted the past 27 years to building bridges of cooperation between Christians and Jews and together supporting Israel and Jews in desperate need throughout the world.
+Rabbi Yechiel Eckstein, President and Founder of the International Fellowship of Christians and Jews® of Canada, since 1983 has been devoted to building bridges of cooperation between Christians and Jews and together supporting Israel and Jews in desperate need throughout the world.
 He is recognized as the world's leading Jewish authority on evangelical Christians.

 Rabbi Eckstein received Orthodox Rabbinic ordination from Yeshiva University in New York.
 He holds master's degrees from Yeshiva University and Columbia University, where he also completed studies for his doctorate.
 Rabbi Eckstein has served on the faculties of Columbia University, Chicago Theological Seminary and Northern Baptist Seminary.
 He currently serves on the executive boards of directors of the American Jewish Joint Distribution Committee, the Jewish Agency for Israel, and Keren Hayesod.